MicrosoftDocs/windows-itpro-docs/devices/surface-hub/connect-and-display-with-surface-hub.md

 ## Guest mode

 Guest mode uses a wired connection, so people can display content from their devices to the Surface Hub.
-Windows devices can also provide Touchback and Inkback.
+If the source device is Windows based, that device can also provide Touchback and Inkback.
 Surface Hub's internal PC takes video and audio from the connected device and displays them on the Surface Hub.
 If Surface Hub encounters an HDCP signal, the source will be re-routed through an alternate path, allowing the source to be displayed full-screen without violating HDCP requirements.

 ### Ports